carabina/Swiftest/README.md

 // SwiftestSpec.swift
 import Swiftest

-// create a class that implements the SwiftestSuite interface,
+// create a class that implements the SwiftestSuite protocol
-// and define the 'spec' member property of that class
+// and define the 'spec' member property of that class using `describe`

 class SwiftestSpec : SwiftestSuite {
   var spec = describe("Swiftest") {